OKyne1/ot_genome_project/2_annotation_scripts/domain_annotation/README.md

 ## Adding back to gbff
 ### Location
 **Gene name**: I don't think a protein should be named after a domain.
-So, I plan to remove any of these present.
+So, I plan to remove any of these if present.

 **Product**: This is where I plant to store the TPR and ANK information.
-From what I've pulled out of the gbff files, it looks like I can just overwrite this information for (nearly) all cases.
+From what I've pulled out of the gbff files, it looks like I can just overwrite this information for (nearly) all cases (except bamD and traG).

 ### Parsing the Hmmer Output
 Different approaches are required for both anks and tprs.
 For anks we give details on both the repeat and the number of repeats, where as for tprs, this isn't possible as there is no standardised database.